 How much Time do you need for the Soča Valley?

-We were during our Slovenia road trip 4 days in the Soča Valley.
+During our Slovenia road trip we spent 4 days in the Soča Valley.
 But we also took our time and enjoyed the wonderful nature to the fullest.
 Especially when you come from Lake Bled, you appreciate the tranquility and relaxation in this alpine region.
-Theoretically, you can tick off the most important sights in 1-2 days.
-You should not be tempted to rush, because this area is much too beautiful.

 Itinerary through the Soča Valley